dumux/dumux/examples/porenetwork_upscaling/doc/upscalinghelper.md

 | [:arrow_left: Back to the main documentation](../README.md) | [:arrow_left: Go back to part 2](main.md) |
 |---|---:|

 The upscaling helper evaluates the pore-network simulation results for each direction $`i`$ and calculates the upscaled properties in this direction.
-Firstly, it evaluates the the Apparent velocity as:
+Firstly, it evaluates the apparent velocity as:

 ```math
      v_{\mathrm{Apparent},i} = \frac{q_{\mathrm{mass,tot},i} / \varrho}{A_{\mathrm{tot},i}}